 zero-carbon power generation could be achieved at no extra cost by 2030

-ETC India is currently working to inform the next round of government strategies in 2020-21, including the revision of India’s Nationally Defined Contribution.
+ETC India is currently working to inform the next round of government strategies, including the revision of India’s Nationally Defined Contribution.
 It is pursuing its analysis of the power system, focusing on the integration of renewables in the grid and feasible decarbonisation trajectories post-2030.
 ETC India has also started to put industry decarbonisation on the policy agenda on the eve of a major wave of investments in industrial assets.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.